stoqey/ib/README.md

 ## Important

-API is returning `Number.MAX_SAFE_INTEGER` when there is no value from IB, commonly seen when there is no bid / offer or other missing market data.
+IBApi is returning `Number.MAX_SAFE_INTEGER` when there is no value from IB, commonly seen when there is no bid / offer or other missing market data.

-## Examples
+## IBApi Examples

 ```js